AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ### Historical context

-The intellectual roots of stochastic quantization extend back well before 1981.
-The connection between quantum mechanics and stochastic processes was explored by Nelson (1966) in his "stochastic mechanics," which attempted to derive the Schrödinger equation from a diffusion process in physical time.
+The roots of stochastic quantization extend back well before 1981.
+Quantum mechanics and stochastic processes were explored by Nelson (1966) in his "stochastic mechanics," which attempted to derive the Schrödinger equation from a diffusion process in physical time.
 The Martin--Siggia--Rose (MSR) formalism (1973) [S1] provided a path integral representation of classical stochastic dynamics, and the theory of dynamic critical phenomena (Hohenberg and Halperin, 1977) [S2] established the technology of Langevin equations coupled to order parameter fields.
 Fox (1978) [S3] systematized the treatment of Gaussian stochastic processes in physics.
 The closed-time-path formalism of Zhou et al. (1980) [S4] provided yet another approach to non-equilibrium dynamics that would eventually connect to the stochastic quantization program.

 Parisi and Wu's contribution [S5] was to recognize that by adding a *fictitious* time dimension and using the action functional as a drift term, one could generate the Euclidean quantum field theory as the equilibrium limit of a well-defined stochastic process.
 The key distinction from Nelson's stochastic mechanics is that the stochastic time $s$ is not physical time; it is an auxiliary parameter that serves as a computational device.
 The equilibrium limit $s \to \infty$ recovers the standard Euclidean theory, while finite-$s$ dynamics may carry physical information about approach to equilibrium and relaxation.